dlth106/A-B_Testing_Web_Design/README.md

 | converted    | Whether the user converted (1 = Yes, 0 = No) |

 Results:
-The analysis shows that the difference in conversion rates between the new and old landing page is not statistically significant.
+The A/B test results show a **statistically significant difference** in purchase conversion rates between the two designs.
-Therefore, there is insufficient evidence to conclude that the new page improves conversion.
+Design B achieves a **higher conversion rate** compared to Design A, indicating that the new design positively influences user purchase behavior.

 Conclusion:
-Based on the statistical test results:
+Based on the statistical analysis, Design B significantly improves the purchase conversion rate compared to Design A.
-The new landing page does not significantly outperform the old version.
-The company should not replace the existing landing page based on the current experiment.
-Further experimentation or design improvements may be needed before implementing the new page.
+Therefore, the new design can be considered more effective and is recommended for implementation.